rgrinberg/opium/README.cpp.md

 Opium is called `Rock`.

 * It should maximize use of creature comforts people are used to in other languages.
-Such as [sexplib](https://github.com/janestreet/sexplib), [fieldslib](https://github.com/janestreet/fieldslib), [cow](https://github.com/mirage/ocaml-cow), a decent standard library.
+Such as [sexplib](https://github.com/janestreet/sexplib), [fieldslib](https://github.com/janestreet/fieldslib), a decent standard library.

 ## Installation

-__NOTE__: At this point there's a good chance this library will only work against cohttp master.
-Once cohttp 1.0 is released then this library will always be developed against OPAM version.

 ### Stable